xiota/geanylua-scripts/README.md

 * toggle-editor: Hide the editor.
 Useful in combination with some sidebar plugins.

-* toggle-menu: Hide the menubar.
+* toggle-menu-bar: Hide the menu bar.
 For those who like minimal interfaces.

 ## Usage